acend/container-basics-training/content/labs/011.0/_index.en.md

 docker run -d --network docker-techlab --name php-app -p8080:80 php-app
 ```

-Now open a browser and navigate to <http://localhost/db.php>.
+Now open a browser and navigate to <http://localhost:8080/db.php>.
+You should get a response saying "Connected successfully".

 ## Additional Lab